 GARE Membership Director

 From 2014-2017, Ariana worked as an advocate for asylum seeking youth from Central America in Oakland Unified School District, coordinating legal and social-emotional support services for immigrant youth enrolled in Oakland’s schools.
-Ariana was also a Ruth Chance Law Fellow working against gender-based discrimination at Equal Rights Advocates in San Francisco.
-She is an avid cyclist, loves to cook, and is perpetually trying to achieve the right work-life balance.
+Ariana was also a Ruth Chance Law Fellow working against gender-based employment discrimination at Equal Rights Advocates in San Francisco.
+Ariana is an avid cyclist, loves to cook, and is perpetually planning her next vacation.